 I recently put together a bar cart I ordered.
 Putting furniture together is not my forte.
 But I was determined to do it by myself – I’m not sure why.
 To prove that I could do it?
 To feel like I accomplished something?
 I hadn’t had that feeling in a long time, so maybe that was it.

 It took me three hours.
 The instructions said it should take about 30 minutes.
-There was some swearing, lots of talking to myself, some laughing at myself and my total ineptitude at this particular task.
+There was some swearing, lots of talking to myself, some laughing at myself, at my total ineptitude at this particular task.
 And there were tears.
 Probably five or six times, I got frustrated and wanted to give up and I burst into tears just wishing my dad was there to help me.

 I miss my dad.
 I wish he was here.
 But his sweet moment has come and gone and I will carry him in my heart for the rest of my life, until my sweet moment in this world ends.